tsb-buchanan/OF_USERGROUP/README.md

 # Implement the modifiedmykOmegaSST model

-We will in the rest of the document go through the basic steps of implementing a new kOmegaSST model, named modifiedmykOmegaSST.
-The model is data-driven turbulence model that corrects the anisotropy reynolds stress (bijDelta) and turbulent production (kDeficit) in the kOmegaSST turbulence model.
-The Explict Algebraic Stress models are obtained using SpaRTA described in the following papers:
+We will In the rest of the document, go through the basic steps of implementing a new kOmegaSST model named modifiedmykOmegaSST.
+The model is a data-driven turbulence model that corrects the anisotropy Reynolds stress (bijDelta) and turbulent production (kDeficit) in the kOmegaSST turbulence model.
+The Explicit Algebraic Stress models are obtained using SpaRTA described in the following papers:

 SpaRTA: https://doi.org/10.1007/s10494-019-00089-x

 Models used in Tutorial: http://resolver.tudelft.nl/uuid:324d4b2d-bf58-40a0-b60d-4e2e0b992797

-Now to begin implementing the modifiedmykOmegaSST, we copy mykOmegaSST, rename directory, files and class names, and finally update the lnInclude directory:
+Now to begin implementing the modifiedmykOmegaSST, we copy mykOmegaSST, rename the directory, files, and class names, and finally update the lnInclude directory:
 ```bash
 cd $WM_PROJECT_USER_DIR/src/TurbulenceModels/turbulenceModels/RAS
 cp -r mykOmegaSST modifiedmykOmegaSST